ChhatreshKhatri/Chhatreshkhatri/README.md

 Welcome to my GitHub profile!
 I am a web developer with a passion for building modern, user-friendly websites and applications.
 On this profile, you will find a range of projects that showcase my skills in front-end development, back-end development, and full-stack development.

-Some of the projects you'll find on this profile include Portfolio, Stackoverflow-clone, amazon-clone and MyChat.
-These projects were built using Tech Stack, and showcase my ability to write clean, modular code and follow industry best practices.
+Some of the projects you'll find on this profile include [My Projects](#📝-my-projects).
+These projects were built using [Tech Stack](#💻-tech-stack), and showcase my ability to write clean, modular code and follow industry best practices.

 In addition to my projects, I also have a custom domain portfolio hosted on GitHub Pages, which you can find at [Portfolio](https://www.chhatreshkhatri.com).
 This portfolio showcases my skills in responsive design, Technology stack, projects, and web development.